 Management is responsible for the selection and use of appropriate accounting policies.
-The significant accounting policies used by Interlochen Public Library are described in Note I to the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during 2020.
-We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
+The significant accounting policies used by the Interlochen Public Library are described in Note 1 to the financial statements.
+No new accounting policies were adopted, and the application of existing policies was not changed during 2021.
+We noted no transactions entered into by the Interlochen Public Library during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate affecting the governmental activities and the major fund of Interlochen Public Library's financial statements was:
+The most sensitive estimates affecting the governmental activities and the major fund of the Library's financial statements were: